Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 I press the On button, and nothing happens.

-For Sync-One2 v2, you must hold down the On button for a few seconds to turn the unit on.
+For Sync-One2 v2, you must hold the On button for a few seconds to turn the unit on.
 Why may you ask?
 Well, Sync-One2 does turn on when you press the button, but it is very busy performing internal verification checks.
 Once these are complete, the display will wake up, and everything is ready to go.

 What does "Waiting for PC" mean on the display?